beefballchan/resume/src/markdowns/professional-experience.md

 - **Designed and architected solutions** from product features, testing framework to continuous deployment pipeline, and system monitoring.
 Main languages used are `Java`, `Scala`, `JavaScript`, `HTML` and `CSS`
 - **Reviewed design and code** for changes made by other team members and provided guidance to ensure good practices are followed.
-- **Initiated directions** to improve and optimize the stability and efficiency of the system.
-E.g. Improved sandbox setup using `docker`, `feature testing` over `junit` test, and keep compliant with the latest company infrastructure.
+- **Initiated directions** to improve and optimize the stability and efficiency of the system, e.g. Improved sandbox setup using `docker`, `feature testing` over `junit` test, and keep compliant with the latest company infrastructure.
 - **Coached and mentored team members** to be engineers with ownership, confidence and autonomous. **Empowered members** by sharing knowledges and allowing rooms for mistakes.
-- **Support live-site issues** on a `AWS` cloud backed stack by investigating through the `statsd` and `collectd` metrics and `splunk` logs, and by collaborating with other teams for any network/infrastructure related issues.
+- **Support live-site issues** on an `AWS` cloud backed stack by investigating through the `statsd` and `collectd` metrics and `splunk` logs, and by collaborating with other teams for any network/infrastructure related issues.
 - **Coached and evangelized engineers** from within and outside of the team to practice Read-By-Refactoring skill to improve Expedia wide code quality.
-- Designed, coded and support **2 tools for Expedia wide engineering team**.
+- Designed, coded and supported **2 tools for Expedia wide engineering team**.
 They are a `NodeJs` tool to monitor metrics of company standard application and a `Java` library to manage external API services like Hystrix.

 ### **Software Engineer II** at **Expedia** in Seattle, Oct 2008 - Mar 2015
 ####